nobe4/nobe4.github.io/content/posts/determinism.md

 emerged outside of the physical laws, in a non-physical space.

 Gaps are not _unexplainability_: electricity was not explained a thousand year ago.
-Moreover, future research could explain phenomenons we don't yet understand.
+Moreover, future research could explain phenomena we don't yet understand.

 Gaps are not _unpredictability_: the weather is unpredictable because of its complexness, yet it respects known laws of atmospheric dynamics and physics.

-Gaps are phenomenons that don't respect the physical laws: paranormal, miracles, gods, etc.
+Gaps are phenomena that don't respect the physical laws: paranormal, miracles, gods, etc.

 There has been attempts to prove that such gap exist.
-So far, none have succeeded; none have demonstrated that non-physical phenomenons exist.
+So far, none have succeeded; none have demonstrated that non-physical phenomena exist.

-It is _possible_ for extraordinary, extra-physical, phenomenons to exists, but until their discovery, the only intellectually sound position is not to assume their existence.
+It is _possible_ for extraordinary, extra-physical, phenomena to exists, but until their discovery, the only intellectually sound position is not to assume their existence.
 The burden of proof lies on the extraordinary position.